Fueled/exercise-kotlin-android/README.md

 ### What we're looking to evaluate
 1. How you choose to model your data
 2. How you transform the provided JSON data to your data model
-3. How you use your models to calculate this average value
+3. How you use your models to efficiently calculate this average value
 4. How you use this data point to sort the users

 ### Instructions